 8. Leyland Cypress

-In addition to the fast growth rate of Leyland cypresses, they tend to be hardy plants resistant to pests and diseases and wind up to 90 miles per hour.
+In addition to the fast growth rate of Leyland cypresses, these trees tend to be hardy plants that are resistant to pests and diseases and wind up to 90 miles per hour.

-This tree is the fastest growing in the world and one of the most beautiful.
-The Leyland Cypress has a dense, symmetrical canopy that is perfect for creating a hedge or privacy screen.
-It grows quickly and reaches heights of up to 30 feet, making it ideal for a privacy screen.
+The cypress is the fastest growing in the world and one of the most beautiful.
+It has a dense, symmetrical canopy perfect for creating a hedge or privacy screen.

 9. Dawn Redwood